Malibu Stripes: Behind the Design + Styling Tips

 Hilary Sherman, Art Director:We wanted to shoot in Big Sur and Malibu to capture the essence – and inspiration – behind the collections.
 We needed the woodsy, oceanside scenery of Big Sur and the crisp sea air of Malibu to be referenced in every shot.
 For this reason, we chose locations with floor to ceiling windows and breathtaking views.

 What places come to mind when you think of the ‘Bu?

 Meghan: A good meal al fresco at Malibu Farm is about as Malibu as it gets.

 Hillary: I grew up in L.A., so I have many childhood memories of getting sandwiches at John’s Garden, building bonfires on the beach and hiking Solstice Canyon.
 When I moved away for a period of time, the first thing I would do when I landed is take a drive along PCH to smell the ocean air and take in the expansive coastline.

-[Ed. note: The Striped Percale Sheet Set is sold out.]
+[Ed. note: The Striped Percale Sheet Set has sold out.]